 Sun Lakes Falls State Park

-Sun Lakes Falls State Park would be the best place to see the scars of the las Ice Age, in beautiful 120 meter high, 3.5 mile long cliff, now a National Natural Landmark.
+Sun Lakes Falls State Park would be the best place to see the scars of the last Ice Age in a beautiful 393 feet (120 m) high, 3.5-mile long cliff, now a National Natural Landmark.

 Snake River Plain